The Ultimate Guide to Staying Safe Online in the Age of AI

 Public Wi-Fi + Stalkerware

 Public Wi-Fi can be risky, especially as criminals use AI to target users on open networks.
-Hackers can easily intercept your data if you’re not protected.
-They might also install malware called stalkerware, which tracks your activities and collects personal details.
+Hackers can easily intercept your data if you're not protected.
+They might also install malware, known as stalkerware, which tracks your activities and collects personal details.

-Using virtual private networks (VPNs) can help keep your connection safe.
-Watch out for strange behavior on your device, such as fast battery drain or settings changes, which can signal stalkerware is present.
+Using the best VPNs for personal use can help keep your connection safe.
+Watch out for unusual behaviour on your device, such as rapid battery drain or unexpected changes to settings, which can indicate that stalkerware is present.

-Never enter sensitive information like bank passwords or social security numbers when using shared or public internet connections.
-Even trusted-looking Wi-Fi can be dangerous if you are not careful.
+Never enter sensitive information, such as bank passwords or Social Security numbers, when using shared or public internet connections.
+Even seemingly trustworthy Wi-Fi can be hazardous if you're not cautious.

 Don’t reuse passwords across sites